arxstd/arxstd/README.md

 - 🎨 **Adobe Creative Suite**: Designing visually stunning interfaces.
 - 🎨 **Figma**: Collaborative UI/UX design and prototyping tool.

+## 100+ Private Repositories
+I have a substantial portfolio of over 100 private repositories, where I've worked on various projects, experiments, and innovations.
+These private repositories showcase my dedication to coding excellence and problem-solving.

 ## What I Do

 I use this diverse skill set to create digital products that blend functionality and aesthetics seamlessly.
 My mission is to bring ideas to life through code and design, crafting user-friendly solutions that make a significant impact.